-- · Risk of crushing injuries. - Always keep hands away from moving parts during operation. - 1.
-If there is an extra support plate (5) for the leg delivered, retract the stabiliser leg a little, if not, go to step 3. - 2.
-Remove the extra support plate (5). - 3.
-Fully retract the stabiliser leg. - 4.
-Place your right hand on the handle (3) while unlocking the stabiliser leg lock (2) with your left hand. - Gently pull the stabiliser leg upwards until it stops.
-Make sure that the stabiliser leg moves in a controlled movement. - 6.
-Push the leg up until it reaches the transport position. - 7.
-Lock the stabiliser leg lock (2) in the hole (4).
+- 1. Fully retract the stabiliser leg. - Place your right hand on the handle (3) while unlocking the stabiliser leg (4) with your left hand. - Gently pull the stabiliser leg upwards until it stops.
+Make sure the leg travels in a controlled movement. - 4.
+Push the leg up until it reaches parking position. - 5.
+Lock the stabiliser leg. - 6.
+Retract the stabiliser extension completely.